If you have one to two hours:

 - Take a self-guided walking tour of the historic community.
 Enter the historic buildings where interpretive recordings and text will tell you the story of each.

 - Experience living history programs and demonstrations presented during the summer season (late June through Labor Day) that show the work and lifestyles of Hopewell's inhabitants.
+Programs and demonstrations occur on days when staffing is available and vary from day to day.

 If you have more time: